Frequently Asked Questions

 If you would like to make a contribution towards the cost of these meals (or other costs associated with the pilgrimage), please indicate this when you register.

-No, if you want to participate in the Joseph Challenge on both Friday and Saturday, you do not have to stay overnight, but it is highly encouraged.
+No, if you want to participate in the Joseph Challenge on both Saturday and Sunday, you do not have to stay overnight, but it is highly encouraged.
 A major component of the Pilgrimage is the fraternity with the other men and the enduring of this challenging pilgrimage together.
 If one man went home to sleep in his soft bed while the others remained to sleep on the hard basement floor, some aspect of fraternity would be lost.
-You would also need to be back in time to depart with the group on Saturday morning, and you would be responsible for arranging your transportation home and back.
+You would also need to be back in time to depart with the group on Sunday morning, and you would be responsible for arranging your transportation home and back.

 The route will be through the heart of the St. Louis metro area and will take place almost entirely on concrete or asphalt sidewalks and streets.
 The route will take pilgrims through some busy areas/neighborhoods, but also through some quiet parks.
-A significant portion will be in the heavily urban central corridor of the City of St. Louis.

 The remainder of the pilgrimage is intended to be an opportunity for the participants to "disconnect" from the world and focus on their relationship with God.
 In this sense, the Pilgrimage is like a retreat.

 The weather in Missouri in early May can be unpredictable.
 The Joseph Challenge Pilgrimage will continue as planned through inclement weather, though considerations will be made if the weather is severe.
 We will communicate with participants as the date draws near and forecasts are available.
 In the meantime, pray for good weather!
+Since this Pilgrimage began in 2016, weather has been a significant factor only a couple of times.

 That is up to individual participants.
 The Joseph Challenge Pilgrimage is intended to be, in a sense, a retreat.
 But many people use their phones for other things, such as a camera, or as a prayer book.
 In order to communicate with rides, or in the case of emergencies, it may be a good idea to have your cell phone.
 Pilgrimage organizers will have their cell phones at all times.